Everyday Angels

 • What God Wants - Neale Donald Walsch: The latest in the “Conversations with God” series, which I did read and enjoy, but to be honest, this was the one that I needed to read.
 It is a powerful and undeniably provocative book which some institutions would probably prefer you didn’t read atall.
 I am not a religious person, but my relationship with God is absolute.
 This book helped me seal that surety.

-• The Secret of The Beloved Disciple - James F Twyman : an incredible account of part of the journey made by James Twyman (well known Emissary of Light and Peace Troubadour ).
+• The Secret of The Beloved Disciple - James F Twyman: an incredible account of part of the journey made by James Twyman (well known Emissary of Light and Peace Troubadour ).
 A community founded by St john the apostle has lived in seclusion for two thousand years.
 The time has come for their amazing secret to be revealed.
 Within the book, lies the account of the Jewish artist Jacqueline Ripstein who was commissioned to create a painting for a Christian organisation.
 Her work “Our Lady of The Universe” and her story of its creation resonated with me at such a deep level, I was almost breathless.
 I was given a great insight into what my own work was really about, at a time when things were very new to me and I understood virtually nothing!
+This book helped me to find and recognise the creator of my own "music" to support and amplify my work.

 • The Pig of Happiness - Edward Monkton: I just LOVE all this guys bizarre books and cards, he is undoubtedly a bonkers genius.
 This is a tale of an extraordinary pig who appoints itself “The pig of happiness” and undertakes to spread joy, smiles and radiant love to all who cross its path.
 Check out the website www.edwardmonkton.com and prepare for a good giggle.